linxicindyzeng/linxicindyzeng.github.io/_projects/CCAS.md

     </td>
   </tr>
 </table>
+{:/comment}

-The regression table presents coefficients to be extremely close to 0, which is expected due to the small sample size and a lack of rigorous control variables.
-To construct a valid prediction model, we look forward to exploiting a <a href="https://www.ccas-project.org/">world-wide CCAS</a> data set that is currently being collected and whose structure would be similar to what I have demonstrated for China here.
+Estimated coefficients are extremely close to 0, which is expected due to the small sample size (2495) and the limited availability of control variables.
+To construct a valid prediction model, we look forward to exploiting a <a href="https://www.ccas-project.org/">world-wide CCAS</a> data set that is currently being collected.

 <!--
 <iframe src="/assets/img/regression_table.html"></iframe> -->